practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 However, on a different Ubuntu 24 LTS system I experimented with installing latest Ruby version 4.0.1 (https://www.ruby-lang.org/en/news/2026/01/13/ruby-4-0-1-released/) as of 2026-01-18, and found out that building it "naked" from sources isn't so easy.

 But with the help of the [Ruby Version Manager](https://rvm.io/) (RVM) I succeeded!
-Think of a working Rust compiler (see above), when configuring Ruby for YJIT or ZJIT: _$ rvm install ruby-4.0.1 --with-configure-flag --enable-zjit_
+Think of a working Rust compiler (see above) when configuring Ruby for YJIT or ZJIT: _$ rvm install ruby-4.0.1 --with-configure-flag --enable-zjit_

 Running the microbenchmark program with Ruby v.4.0.1 with switches _--yjit_ or _--zjit_ or no JIT didn't improve the execution speed of the microbenchmark program!
 The opposite is true: running it with Ruby v.4.0.1 tallied a slightly slower execution time in all three variants, which was about +5.5% higher!

-However, with Ruby code like this:
+However, with Ruby code to recursively calculate the **nth Fibonacci number**, here for 35, like this for example:

 ```
 def fib(n)